thibaudcolas/thib.me/src/_posts/2025-07-02-train-to-europython-2025.md

 ## How the carbon footprint compares

-Here’s the results of my calculations, comparing the footprint of flights vs. train routes starting in European cities that allow travel to Dublin within this "one-day trip":
+Here’s the results of my calculations, comparing the footprint of flights vs. train routes starting in European cities that allow travel to Prague within this extended "night train one-day trip":

 | Starting from | Flight (kgCO2e) | Train + ferry (kgCO2e) |
 | ------------- | --------------- | ---------------------- |